nuggetsnegin/NeginSauermannProjectThree/README.md

 # Feline Feeling
 ![Feline Feeling The Game](https://i.imgur.com/2Abe4S1.png)

 Quirky click or touch game where you have to find where the cat likes being pet in under 30 seconds!
 Features randomized petting spots as well as random cats(including Garfield)!
-Built with JavaScript, JQuery, HTML and CSS.
+Built with JavaScript, jQuery, HTML5 and CSS3.
 [Live Link](https://nuggetsnegin.github.io/feline-feeling/)

 ## Built With